Thank you so much for visiting My Longevity Kitchen!

 Well, that sure solved the digestive problem!
 I finally could predict when I’d be going to the bathroom, and no more regular gas either.
 I feel pretty again.

 My wellness journey has never stopped.
 In fact, it accelerated.
 I changed paths towards a new career—thanks to the encouragement from my husband and parents.
-Today, I am a recipe developer and primal consultant for two incredible companies: HI-VIBE Superfood Juicery in Chicago, IL; and a health coaching program called My6Method.
+Today, I am the Marketing Manager for HI-VIBE Superfood Juicery in Chicago, IL where I help educate our audience about the power of superfoods through my writing in blog posts, social media content, and even YouTube videos.
+I also help create recipes and assist in health coaching for a program called My6Method.
 Through my time working with My6Method, I have developed motivational slideshow presentations about embracing a real food lifestyle and setting new food standards in your home.
 My workshops hit a new stage this summer when I presented at the Mamby Music Festival in Chicago—inspiring festival goers to eat wild, get connected (to anything but wifi), sleep better, learn from our ancestors, and how to make almond milk.
 I recently earned my Primal Health Coach certification to gain further understanding about our ancestral influences and genetics, all with the mission to help us thrive today!

 In order to stay up-to-date with primal nutrition, and nourish my passion for longevity, I regularly attend and volunteer for Paleo wellness conferences such as the Ancestral Health Symposium, and Paleo f(x) in Austin, Texas.
 Nothing pleases me more than to be surrounded by like-minded individuals whom I can learn from, exchange ideas with, and get so inspired.
 Supporting organizations who take action on the public’s behalf, encouraging our freedom of choice when selecting food for our household, is important to me.
 That’s why I am a proud member of the Farm-to-Consumer Legal Defense Fund, and the Weston A Price Foundation.
 These organizations care about time honored practices, and standing up for American consumers, and farmers, who want access to real food.